Sjeon1/HAADF_Atom_Detection/README.md

 This will perform the following works
  1. Generate a crops of the imageset and the coordinate data
  2. Training the CNN using the dataset
- 3. Detect atoms in another images
+ 3. Detect atoms in another image

 The operation time is less than 1 hour in a "normal" desktop computer.